-Have you developed curricula for a subject, grade, school or district?
+Have you developed curricula for a subject, grade, school, or district?
 If so, then note how many students the curriculum covers and their learning profiles.
-Demonstrate how you can work with district and school guidelines and develop teaching lessons that meet and teach to the state standards.
+Demonstrate how you can work with district and school guidelines and develop teaching lessons that meet and teach the state standards.

 Review this is curriculum developer job description on Study.com to determine the requirements of the position.